gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/datepicker.md

 # DatePicker

-Represent a control from where you can choose a color:
+Represents a control from which you can choose a date:

 <img src="img/datepicker.png" width=300/>

-To create a color picker use `DatePicker::new` method (with 2 parameters: a date and a layout), or it can be created with `DatePicker::with_date` method (with 2 parameters: a NaiveDate object and a layout).
+To create a date picker, use the `DatePicker::new` method (with two parameters: a date and a layout), or create one with the `DatePicker::with_date` method (with two parameters: a `NaiveDate` object and a layout).

 ```rs
 let d = DatePicker::new("2024-06-13", layout!("a:c,w:19"));